 If you want to come to experience Australia, study and return back to your home country then any of the 3 major cities mentioned above will do.
 However, till recently many students are misled or come to Australia thinking that they can get PR in Australia by studying in Sydney or Melbourne.
 The General Skilled Migration cut off point to reside in these cities has been circling 100, which is beyond the reach of an average candidate.
 Why is this threshold so high?
 It is a move to restrict congestion and pressure from major cities and distribute population growth.

-According to Rishi Khandelwal, the 190 and 491 state migration programs offer great incentive for students to study, work and populate regional growth areas.
+According to Rishi Khandelwal, the 190 and 491 state migration programs offer great incentives for students to study, work and populate regional growth areas.
 It is available in most places other than the 3 major cities.
 In this article, Rishi Khandelwal will briefly review the merits of few tier 2 cities in Australia.

 Adelaide: is a beautiful city that has consistently ranked high in terms of education and quality of life rankings.
 What sets it apart is its culture and economic hub.

 Darwin: if you like tropical climate and want to be close to South East Asia, this is your city.
 Rishi Khandelwal believes that it can be an attractive destination for hospitality students due to the tourism sector.